RogueWizard42/linux_labs/Sysadmin_lab/Task-07/README.md

 ## Task 7 – Building the Network Lab Machines

-In this task, we built out the rest of our virtual lab environment by deploying three additional machines.
+In this task, I built out the rest of my virtual lab environment by deploying three additional machines.
 These will form the foundation for the rest of the lab exercises ahead.

 This task involved: